 9 January 2020

 Health is defined by Safe Work Australia as both physical and psychological health.
-Associate Partner – Audit, Todd Dewey, discusses the responsibilities of employers when managing the health and well being of their workers.
+Our Audit team discuss the responsibilities of employers when managing the health and well being of their workers.

 Regulation and risks.

 In Australia all jurisdictions are covered by work health and safety legislation which is designed to ensure the health and safety of employees and contractors through placing the responsibility on employers to ensure they provide a safe work environment without risks to health.
 Employers have a duty under this legislation, as far as practical, to eliminate risks to employee health and safety.

 Work health and safety (WHS) related risks are commonly identified as a strategic risk on organisational risk registers.
 However, it is also common that these risks are focussed on compliance with legislation, and less common to see risks related to worker wellbeing or wellness associated with psychological health.